Tutoriels Backend

 From a few hundred you can go to thousands of pages.

-The number of modifications becomes considerable and to navigate it is not an easy task.
+The number of modifications becomes considerable and finding your way around is no easy task.

 To manage this problem, tools have been developed.

-These are the version management software (or VCS in English, for version control system).
+These are version control system software (or VCS in English).

-The best known is Git .
+The most famous is Git .
 It was created by Linus Torval the creator of Linux.

 It will allow us to manage our source code and its different versions.

-And above all to be able to share this source code, thus making it possible to work with several people.
+And above all, to be able to share this source code, thus allowing several people to work together.

 Git will also allow you to use and test the source code of this tutorial.

-To check that Git is installed on your workstation, just run a command line.
+To check that Git is installed on your workstation, simply launch a command line.

 git --version